FreddyE1982/stsmoddergui/README.md

 - Runtime bootstrap helpers (`modules.modbuilder.runtime_env`) that describe bundled Python packages and generate platform-specific activation commands.
 - Forward-looking roadmap documented in `futures.md`.
 - Built-in deck analytics helper that converts validation snapshots into tables and JSON artefacts for dashboards and plugins.
+- Mechanics-only mod support that activates the `experimental.graalpy_rule_weaver` engine through `ModProject.enable_mechanics_runtime()` so rule packs can ship without creating new characters or decks.

 ## Getting started